-Indicator Title 6.1.1 Number of Bills and Regulations submitted to Minist for approval iry Definition This indicator measures the number of Bills and Regulations prepared and submitted to Ministry for consideration and appr with the view to: Introducing a Bill in Parliament Obtaining approval from Ministry to subject a Bill or a seregulations to a public consultation process; or promulgaregulations Ensure the finalisation of Bills and Regulations, as requand where specified, within the time frames set. et of ating Source of Data Bills and Regulations Memoranda to Ministry Method of Calculation/Assessment Simple count Means of Verification Proof of submission of Bills and Regulations to Ministry for approval Assumptions Research will be conducted Drafting of proposals will occur Ministerial engagements will take place Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (Year-end) Reporting Cycle Quarterly Desired Performance All Bills and Regulations developed as planned.
+Indicator Title 6.1.1 Number of Bills and Regulations submitted to Ministry for approval Definition This indicator measures the number of Bills and Regulations prepared and submitted to Ministry for consideration and approval with the view to: • Introducing a Bill in Parliament • Obtaining approval from Ministry to subject a Bill or a set of regulations to a public consultation process; or promulgating regulations • Ensure the finalisation of Bills and Regulations, as required and where specified, within the time frames set.
+Source of Data Bills and Regulations Memoranda to Ministry Method of Calculation/Assessment Simple count Means of Verification Proof of submission of Bills and Regulations to Ministry for approval Assumptions Research will be conducted Drafting of proposals will occur Ministerial engagements will take place Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (Year-to-date) Reporting Cycle Quarterly

+Desired Performance All Bills and Regulations developed as planned.
+Indicator Responsibility Chief Director: Legislative Development

-Indicator Title 6.2.1 Number of Bills seeking to repeal or repeal and replace Colonial/ Apartheid era justice-related Legislation submitted to Ministry Definition This indicator measures the number of Bills seeking to repeal or repeal and replace Apartheid/Colonial era justice-related legislation that will be submitted to Ministry with a view to: Introducing the Bills in Parliament Obtaining approval from Ministry to subject a Bill to a public consultation process • Ensure the finalisation of Bills as required and where specified, within the time frames set.
-Source of Data Bills Memoranda to the Ministry Method of Calculation/Assessment Simple count Means of Verification Proof of submission of Bills seeking to repeal or repeal and replace Colonial/ Apartheid era justice-related Legislation submitted to Ministry Assumptions Research will be conducted Drafting of proposals will occur Ministerial engagements will take place Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (Year-end) Reporting Cycle Quarterly Desired Performance All Bills developed as planned Indicator Responsibility Chief Director: Legislative Development
+Indicator Title 6.2.1 Number of Bills seeking to repeal or repeal and replace Colonial/ Apartheid era justice-related Legislation submitted to Ministry Definition This indicator measures the number of Bills seeking to repeal or repeal and replace Apartheid/Colonial era justice-related legislation that will be submitted to Ministry with a view to: Introducing the Bills in Parliament Obtaining approval from Ministry to subject a Bill to a public consultation process Ensure the finalisation of Bills as required and where specified, within the time frames set.
+Source of Data Bills Memoranda to the Ministry Method of Calculation/Assessment Simple count Means of Verification Proof of submission of Bills seeking to repeal or repeal and replace Colonial/ Apartheid era justice-related Legislation submitted to Ministry Assumptions Research will be conducted Drafting of proposals will occur Ministerial engagements will take place Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (Year-to-date) Reporting Cycle Quarterly Desired Performance All Bills developed as planned Indicator Responsibility Chief Director: Legislative Development

-Indicator Title 6.3.1 Number of Rules of Court submitted to the Board approval d for Definition This indicator measures the number of court rules and fina reports on review of court rules prepared and submitted to Rules Board for final approval during the reporting period Source of Data Emails and memoranda sent to the Rules Board and minumeetings utes of
+Indicator Title 6.3.1 Number of Rules of Court submitted to the Board for approval Definition This indicator measures the number of court rules and final reports on review of court rules prepared and submitted to the Rules Board for final approval during the reporting period Source of Data Emails and memoranda sent to the Rules Board and minutes of meetings

-Method of Calculation/Assessment Simple count Means of Verification Proof of submission of court rules to the Board Assumptions Research will be conducted Drafting of proposals will occur Ministerial engagements will take place Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (Year-end) Reporting Cycle Quarterly Desired Performance All planned court rules to be reviewed and completed during the reporting period Indicator Responsibility Secretary of the Rules Board
+Method of Calculation/Assessment Simple count Means of Verification Proof of submission of court rules to the Board Assumptions Research will be conducted Drafting of proposals will occur Ministerial engagements will take place Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (Year-to-date) Reporting Cycle Quarterly Desired Performance All planned court rules to be reviewed and completed during the reporting period Indicator Responsibility Secretary of the Rules Board